ethan-letrno/cop5725-implementation-project/README.md

 # To Do

-1. create working naive solution
-2. 'optimized' solution works similarly to naive but executes based on tree structure from (3)
+1. 'optimized' solution works similarly to naive but executes based on tree structure from (3)
 3. algorithms from paper that create an optimal tree
     - algorithm 1
     - algorithm 6